HNLMS Pro Patria (1922)

-HNLMS Pro Patria was a minelayer of the Royal Netherlands Navy (RNN).
-She was built in the Dutch East Indies and served between 1923 and 1942 in the RNN.
+HNLMS Pro Patria was a minelayer built for the Royal Netherlands Navy (RNN) in the Dutch East Indies during the 1920s.
+Completed in 1923, she played a minor role in the first year of the Pacific War.
+The ship was scuttled by her crew in early 1942 to prevent her capture by the Japanese.

+Description

+Pro Patria had a standard displacement of 537 LT and 612 t at normal load.
+She measured 47 m long between perpendiculars with a beam of 8.6 m and a draught of 2.3 m.
+The minelayer was powered by a vertical triple expansion engine that turned a single propeller shaft.
+The engine received enough steam to make 650 ihp and give it a speed of 10 kn.
+The Pro Patria had a complement of 61 officers and ratings.
+The ship was armed with two 75 mm anti-aircraft guns and two single-mounted 12.7 mm machine guns.
+She carried 80 naval mines.

-Design and construction
+Construction and career

 Pro Patria was laid down in 1920 and launched on 17 July 1922 at the Marine Etablissement te Soerabaja (MES) in the Dutch East Indies.
 The ship was commissioned on 20 August 1923.
 It was the first warship to be fully built at the MES.
 After being commissioned the ship was also used as listening school and as torpedo work ship (Dutch: Torpedowerkschip).

-Service history

-During the Second World War the ship mined several waters in the Dutch East Indies.

-On 15 February 1942 Pro Patria was scuttled in the Moesi River above Palembang by its crew.
+During the Second World War the ship mined several bodies of waters in the Dutch East Indies.
+On 15 February 1942.
+Pro Patria was scuttled in the Moesi River above Palembang by its crew.